Grave robbery: Central America

-Race
+Minorities

 African Americans

-African Americans would often be compelled to bury their dead in a potter's field, not having the access or money for a proper funeral.
+During the 1800s, African Americans in the United States would often be compelled to bury their dead in a potter's field, not having the access or money for a proper funeral.
 When buried in potter's fields, the dead were not normally buried very deeply.
 A grave robber could wait discreetly in the distance until nobody else was in sight, then quickly and easily disinter the body from its shallow resting place.

 Once the railroad was invented and tracks laid, the sale of the bodies of African American slaves from the South for dissection began in earnest.
 The bodies were robbed from graves by night doctors and shipped to medical schools in the northern part of the United States.
 One New England anatomy professor reported that, in the 1880s and 1890s, he entered into an arrangement in which he received, twice each semester, a shipment of 12 bodies of southern African Americans.
 "They came in barrels labeled [as containing] turpentine and were shipped to a local hardware store that dealt in painting materials".